Farewell Spit: Geography

 Farewell Spit forms the northern side of Golden Bay and is the longest sandspit in New Zealand, including around 25 km of stable land and another 5 km of mobile sand spit.
-The spit runs from west to east, and is formed from fine golden-coloured quartz sands, derived from the erosion of granites and other rocks in the Southern Alps, and transported northwards along the West Coast by longshore drift with the Westland current.
+The spit runs from west to east, and is formed from fine golden-coloured quartz sands derived from the erosion of granites and other rocks in the Southern Alps and transported northwards along the West Coast by longshore drift with the Westland current.

 The area of the spit is about 11,388 ha.
 Approximately 1,961 ha is above mean high water, with an intertidal zone of about 9,427 ha.
 The spit is located about 50 km north of Tākaka and 20 km from Collingwood.
 The small settlement of Pūponga is situated close to the western (landward) end of the spit.

 The sand structures of Farewell Spit consist of two interacting systems.
 On the southern side of the spit there are older and relatively stable sand masses, separated by shallow lakes and swamps.
-On the northern side are more recent sand masses that undergo active erosion and accumulation as a result of winds and the deposition from the longshore current.
+On the northern side are more recent sand masses that undergo active erosion and accumulation as a result of winds and deposition from the longshore current.
 Sand dunes known as barchans are formed on the spit because of the influence of winds predominantly from the west, and these dunes move in an easterly direction.
 The downwind face is steep and has a crescent shape.

-The northern side of the dunes are steeper and unstable being constantly exposed to the prevailing winds that average over 25 kph.
+The northern side of the dunes is steeper and unstable, being constantly exposed to the prevailing winds that average over 25 kph.
 The southern side that faces Golden Bay is more stable and largely covered with vegetation.
 The tide here can recede as much as 7 km exposing some 80 km2 of mud flats; a rich feeding ground for the many seabirds in the area but also a trap for whales that leads to herd strandings.